KOHO is a top reloadable prepaid card that offers cash back rewards each time you make a purchase.

 There is no hard credit check when you apply for this card, and the minimum security deposit is $50.

-Rewards: Earn up to 5% real cash back on purchases.
+Rewards: Earn an average of 5% real cash back on purchases.

-Welcome offer: 15% cashback on your first purchases, plus a $25 welcome bonus.
+Welcome offer: Up to 15% cashback on your first-time purchases, plus a $25 welcome bonus.

 Annual fee: $0